This tutorial shows how to apply a video filter to a media file and perform playback with the

 PlayCtrl class by reviewing the Add References and Set a License and Playback a Video File tutorials before working on the Apply a Filter to a Video File - WinForms C# tutorial.

 Start with a copy of the project created in the Playback a Video File tutorial.
-If you do not have that project, follow the steps in that tutorial to create it.
+If the project is not available, follow the steps in that tutorial to create it.

-This tutorial requires adding a reference to the COM DLL, which is located at
+It also requires adding a reference to the required filter's COM DLL, which is located at

 Different SDK features require different references.
 For a complete list, refer to Multimedia Files You Must Include With Your Application.
 In addition to this, the COM DLLs need to be registered on the deployment machine before they can be used.